-If you're a B2B content marketer working in an industry that doesn't thrive during economic
+If you're a B2B content marketer working in an industry experiencing an economic

-downturns, you're right to worry about them, because not only may you be facing budget cuts
+downturn, you're right to worry, Not only may you be facing budget cuts

-(or at least a budget freeze) on your side, you may face distribution & audience challenges
+(or at least a budget freeze) on your side, you may face distribution and audience challenges

 Layoffs mean fewer people are getting your emails at their work addresses.
 It also means you